louispaulet/ai_art_ressources/README.md

 # Notebooks

+## Clip interrogation

 `Loulou_version_BatchMode_clip_interrogator.ipynb` is a image2text notebook that will return a caption for a given image.
 It can generate prompts using Vit-L14 and approximate a stable_diffusion prompt by brute-forcing on prompt modifier lists (list of styles, artists, mediums, etc..).

+`Get_best_matching_male_actor_face_for_a_given_input_picture.ipynb` will find the best match between the picture of a male face and a list of male actors from the 20th century (9k+ names).
+It uses CLIP to find the best matching prompt for a given image out of a list.
+We use fragmentation in small batches to get high confidence scores.

 ## Stable Diffusion